 The picture below shows the Dial Patterns for enumlookup

-.X_ = match any number , any digit any length (easy option)
+X = any number from 0 - 9 .X_ = match any number , any digit any length (easy option)

 ENUMLOOKUP - FREEPBX changing ENUM registry's to lookup default (e164.org)